 Sex when you're not clean and/or in an outdoor environment increases risk of infection.
 That said, if you do have sex in the backcountry, try to:

 Almost every gear company has started making women’s specific gear for every type of item.
 Some differences may be more important (like sizing, shape and insulation) than others (like color and style).
 In general, however, individual preferences & environmental conditions can matter more than generic differences; so don’t rule out a gear item just because it is men’s or unisex, as long as it fits you and your needs go for it!
 We’ll summarize some of the more important distinctions here.
-At Last Minute Gear, we offer some women-specific gear to buy or rent as well; when renting, please specify in the Options if this is something you need.
+At Last Minute Gear, you can rent sleepinpg bags, sleeping pads, or backpacks that are women-specific: please write-in on the last page of the online order if this is something you need.
+Of course, rental clothing is divided by sex, and this will be an option you select, rather than something special to write-in.
 Please note, gear companies use binary language in their products.
 Generally, if a gear item is not labeled as women's, it is either men's or unisex.